Skip to content

 iints data cite aide_t1d

-Integrity and reproducibility - Every dataset entry includes a SHA-256 checksum and citation metadata. - The fetch command validates the checksum automatically. - Use iints data info <dataset> to record version and hash in your paper.
+Integrity and reproducibility - Public sources without a published pinned SHA-256 now require --no-verify. - Use that flag only when you trust the upstream source and understand that this is not cryptographic verification. - Every dataset entry includes a SHA-256 checksum and citation metadata. - The fetch command validates the checksum automatically. - Use iints data info <dataset> to record version and hash in your paper.

 Typical layout after fetch